oceanhealth/fukushima/README.md

 # Alert
 #### This is an urgent health and safety alert regarding the proposed discharge of radioactive waste into the Pacific Ocean.
-Computer models show widespread contamination of the Pacific Ocean 57 days after start of discharge process.
-Radioactive contamination projected to reach the west coast of the United States in 5-6 months thereafter.
+Computer models show widespread contamination 57 days after start of discharge process, with radioactive contamination reaching the US in 5-6 months thereafter.
 ![flowmodel](docs/assets/img/compmodel.png)
 SOURCE: https://www.geomar.de/en/news/article/fukushima-the-fate-of-contaminated-waters